Base64 to Image Converter

 How do I convert a Base64 string back to an image?

 Paste the Base64 string or full data URI into the box and click Decode to image.
-The image renders instantly and you can download it.
-A bare Base64 body with no data: prefix is assumed to be PNG.
+The tool detects PNG, JPG, GIF, WebP or SVG, renders a preview, and downloads the original image bytes with the matching extension.

 Do I need the data:image prefix?